jacopoesposito/algovote/README.md

 # algovote
-AlgoVote is an experiment of a de-centralized app based on Algorand that implements a decentralized voting, made for learning purpose. system
+AlgoVote is an experiment of a de-centralized app based on Algorand that implements a decentralized voting system, made for learning purpose.